 Another site on the SEMS list that may show RECs is the Pasadena Refining System located on the HSC in Deer Park, approximately 1 mile upstream from Hunting Bayou.
 The subject property was once known as the Pasadena Paper Pulp Mill, and now is the location of a large refinery complex.
 The property has been the subject of several RCRA investigations and corrective actions, including both soil and groundwater actions, although records seem to indicate that all corrective action processes were terminated in 2012.
 Aerial photos and available documents show several registered ASTs and USTs on the property, and RCRA records show the facility to be a TSDF as well.
 The SEMS lists shows that a large fire occurred in 2011, although the details and results of the release are not included.
 Records also show that institutional controls (ICs) are in place on the property, in the form of groundwater controls, informational devices, and other measures.
 The existence of ICs indicates the continued onsite presence of contaminants in groundwater and other media.
-Despite these conditions, there is no reason to believe that the conditions noted will affect the proposed action, since the proposed action is occurring entirely in-water in the HSC.
-If the proposed action ends up widening the HSC in the vicinity of the Pasadena Refining System, then further investigation will be needed.
+Despite these conditions, there is no reason to believe that the conditions noted will affect the proposed action, since the proposed after TSP to avoid this area, so no impacts are expected.

 Federal NFRAP (SEMS archive) List - The Federal NFRAP list (now known as the SEMS archive list) tracks sites where no further remedial action is planned, based on available assessments and information.
 The list also represent sites that were not chosen for the NPL.
 Further EPA assessment could possibly be ongoing, and hazardous environmental conditions may still exist; however, in the absence of remedial action and assessment data, no determination about environmental hazards can be made.
-The records search identified 26 sites on the CERCLIS NFRAP (SEMS archive) database.
+The records search identified 26 sites on the CERCLIS NFRAP (SEMS archive)

+database.
 None of these sites are explicitly sediment sites, so these sites are not expected to impact the proposed project.